osg-htc/docs/docs/data/xrootd-authorization.md

 ================================

 There are several authorization options in XRootD available through the security plugins.
-In this document, we will cover the security option supported in the OSG:
+In this document, we will cover the [`xrootd-lcmaps`](#enabling-xrootd-lcmaps-authorization) security option supported in the OSG.

--   [`xrootd-lcmaps`](#recommended-security-option-xrootd-lcmaps-authorization): Using the LCMAPS callout to use X509-based authentication

 !!! note
     On the data nodes, the files will actually be owned by unix user `xrootd` (or other daemon user), not as the user